defigranny/olympus-contracts/README.md

 # O  ROIDAO Smart Contracts
-A Short Note from Roys Granny
+A Short Note from Roy's Granny

 ROIDao is a Intelegent Dao that is designed to ,in time. become sentient.
 We beleive not only that DAO based currencies are the future of global economic systems, but that only a non corruptable inteligent machine can in fact manage the global financial system in a fair manner.